 8. Location Services: see where you've been

-iOS 7 keeps an eye on where you go to help it personalise features such as the Notification Center, and to help improve the accuracy of Maps.
+iOS 7 keeps an eye on where you go to help it personalise features such as the Notification Centre, and to help improve the accuracy of Maps.
 If you fancy a look you'll find it in Settings > Privacy > Location Services > System Services > Frequent Locations.
 You'll see a list and a map, with blue circles showing where you've been and when.
 You can clear the history from this page, and if you think it's a little creepy you can turn it off from the System Services page.

 9. Newsstand: put it away!